 If last winter’s amaryllis was just the blast of big, bold color needed to pull you through, of course you’ll want to enjoy that display again.
 (Besides that bulb wasn’t cheap, right?)
-With just a little insider info, you’ll find that getting your amaryllis to rebloom isn’t difficult.
+With just a little insider info, you’ll find that getting your amaryllis to rebloom is easy and certainly worth the effort.

 The trick to coaxing your amaryllis to flower again pretty straight forward.
-The plant needs rejuvenating care so come next fall, the bulb has enough stored energy to deliver another glorious show.
+The plant needs rejuvenating care so come next fall, that big beautiful bulb has enough stored energy to deliver another glorious show.

-As individual amaryllis flowers fade, snip them off.
-This keeps the plant from developing seeds, which requires quite a bit of energy.
-Instead, you want that energy directed back into your amaryllis plant to strengthen it for future flowering.
+As individual amaryllis flowers fade get out a pair of scissors and snip them off.
+This keeps the plant from developing seedpods which requires quite a bit of the plant’s energy.
+Instead, you want to direct that energy back into your amaryllis to strengthen it for future flowering.

 When all the blooms on a stalk have finished flowering and the stalk begins to turn yellow and weaken, cut it off.
 At this point it is no longer of use to the bulb and it’s not attractive.
-Snip the stem off one inch above the bulb.
+Snip the stem off a half inch above the bulb.

 While snipping, take care not to cut off any green foliage.
-The plant needs these leaves to photosynthesize, using sunlight, carbon dioxide and water to create energy.
-This energy is later stored in the bulb and that’s what powers the amaryllis rebloom.
+The plant needs these leaves to photosynthesize, using sunlight, carbon dioxide and water to build up energy.
+This energy is later stored in the bulb and that’s what powers the amaryllis rebloom next season.

 Give Your Amaryllis Sunlight and Moisture

-During the late winter and spring, keep your amaryllis happy and thriving with morning sun on the window sill and just enough water to keep the soil lightly moist.
-During this period, treat it like any other indoor plant that needs these basics to flourish.
+During the late winter and spring, keep your amaryllis happy and thriving.
+Place the pot on a sunny window sill and add just enough water to keep the soil lightly moist.
+During this period, treat your amaryllis like any other indoor plant that needs these basics to flourish.

-The easiest way to set your amaryllis up for success is to take the plant – pot and all – and tuck it into an existing garden or flower bed that gets early day sunlight.
+When outdoor temperature have warmed to 60 overnight, it’s time to move your amaryllis outside for a summer vacation.
+The easiest way is to take the plant – pot and all – and tuck it into an existing garden or flower bed that gets good sunlight.

 First, make sure your amaryllis is in a container with a drainage hole so excess water doesn’t build up around the roots.
 If there is no drainage hole, repot your plant.